Mary, Lady Heath: Aviation career

-The following year, Lady Heath became the first woman to hold a commercial flying licence in Britain and along the way, set records for altitude in a small plane and later a Shorts seaplane, was the first woman to parachute from an aeroplane (landing in the middle of a football match).
-After her great flight from the Cape, she took a mechanic's qualification in the US, the first woman to do so.
+In 1929 Lady Heath became the first woman to hold a commercial flying licence in Britain, set records for altitude in a small plane and later a Shorts seaplane and was the first woman to parachute from an aeroplane (landing in the middle of a football match).
+After her flight from the Cape, she became the first woman to gain a mechanic's qualification in the United States.

-In an era when the world had gone aviation-mad due to the exploits of Charles Lindbergh and Amelia Earhart, Lady Heath was more than able to hold her own.
+At the time she was regarded as one of the world's leading aviators, along with the likes of Charles Lindbergh and Amelia Earhart.
+By 1927 she had three aircraft: an Avro Avian (registration G-EBQL), a de Havilland Moth (G-EBMV) and an S.E.5a (G-EBPA).
 "Britain's Lady Lindy," as she was known in the United States, made front-page news as the first pilot, male or female, to fly a small open-cockpit aircraft from Cape Town to London (Croydon Aerodrome).
-She had thought it would take her three weeks; as it turned out, it took her three months, from January to May 1928.
+She had thought it would take her three weeks but it actually took her three months, from January to May 1928.

 A scale model of the plane used by Lady Heath is on display at The Little Museum of Dublin.
 She wrote about the experience later in a book Woman and Flying, that she co-wrote with Stella Wolfe Murray.
 In July 1928 she spent a few weeks volunteering as a co-pilot with a civil airline, KLM.
 She was hoping to be appointed to the newly created Batavia route, which would have made her the first woman pilot with a commercial airline.
 The world was not ready for female pilots and her hope was not fulfilled.

 Just when her fame was at its height, with her life a constant whirl of lectures, races and long-distance flights, Lady Heath (she married Sir James Heath in October 1927) was badly injured in a crash just before the National Air Races in Cleveland, Ohio in 1929.
-Before her accident Lady Heath applied for American citizenship, intending to remain in the USA where she had made a good living on the lecture circuit and as an agent for Cirrus engines.
+Before her accident Lady Heath applied for American citizenship, intending to remain in the USA where she had made a good living on the lecture circuit and as an agent for Cirrus Engines.
 Lady Heath was never the same after her accident.

 After divorce in Reno, Nevada, from Heath in 1930, she returned to Ireland with her third husband G.A.R.
 Williams, a horseman and pilot of Caribbean origin, and became involved in private aviation, briefly running her own company at Kildonan, near Dublin in the mid-1930s, and helping produce the generation of pilots that would help establish the national airline Aer Lingus.